Search

 Parking: Piazza Marconi (Quero-Vas - BL)

-Distance: 2,3 km
+Distance: 2.3 km

 Difficulty: easy

-Recommended equipment: shoes suitable for trekking
+Recommended equipment: suitable trekking shoes

 You are in a natural environment that requires respect:

-• Prohibition of collecting flowers
+• Prohibition of flower picking

-• Prohibition of bathing
+• Prohibition of swimming

-• No to the shouting
+• No noise

-• Prohibition of ignition of fires
+• Prohibition of lighting fires

-• Do not leave waste around, but throw them in the appropriate spaces (also cigarette butts, tissues, masks and wet waste)
+• Do not leave waste around, but dispose of it in the appropriate spaces (including cigarette butts, tissues, masks, and food waste)

 • Minors must be accompanied

-• Dogs must be kept on a leash and their collected excreta
+• Dogs must be kept on a leash and their waste collected

 • Do not leave the path

-• Do not disturb the local fauna
+• Do not disturb the local wildlife

-It is suggested to inquire through the ARPAV website about any disturbances before embarking on the route.
+It is recommended to check the ARPAV website for any disturbances before starting the route.

 Stay in touch